phpMussel/phpMussel/_docs/readme.vi.md

 - Search for PHP header in files that are neither PHP files nor recognised archives.

 "chameleon_from_exe"
-- Search for executable headers in files that are neither executables nor recognised archives and for executables whose headers are incorrect.
+- Search for executable headers in files that are neither executables nor recognised archives và for executables whose headers are incorrect.

 "chameleon_to_archive"
 - Search for archives whose headers are incorrect (Supported: BZ, GZ, RAR, ZIP, RAR, GZ).